 But every duffer who has hit a beautiful drive, lives and loves and plays the game in hopes of hitting another one.
 Then, at some point reality hits home: you’re not going to the Masters, ever.

 But it’s like motorcycling, which was another youthful obsession.
 There’s no cure: once a golfer, always a golfer.
 Once a biker, always a biker, as all the grey beards riding $30,000 machines today can attest.
 (More about motorcycles next week, it being summer and all.)

-At least one more time while I’m still able, I’ll play a last round of golf, and hear the ball sing one more time.
+At least one more time while I’m still able, I’ll play a last round of golf, and hopefully hear a Titleist sing one more time.